tonybaloney/ai-internationalization-article/article.md

 LLMs have advanced capabilities for handling and generative text in many written languages.
 Azure AI Studio has a [model catalog](https://learn.microsoft.com/azure/ai-studio/how-to/model-catalog) for exploring and comparing many models as well as giving you the ability to deploy them directly onto Azure.

-In this article we explore some best practices for handling text in Chinese, Japanese, and Korean with LLMs.
+In this article we explore some best practices for handling text in Chinese, Japanese, and Korean (CJK) with LLMs.
 This guidance applies to the following scenarios:

+- Working with text mode LLMs with written CJK text
 - Processing of text for vector-based, or semantic search
 - Splitting or chunking text for storage in a vector database
-- Reading text from documents for processing
+- Reading text from documents for processing by LLMs
-- Working with text mode LLMs with written CJK text

 ## Tokenization

 Before text can be processed by an LLM it needs to be converted from a text string into an array of numbers called *tokens*.
-The mapping between the word, or part of a word and the token is calculated using an algorithm called a Byte-Pair-Encoder (BPE).
+The mapping between the word, or subword and the token is calculated using an algorithm called a Byte-Pair-Encoder (BPE).
 The BPE algorithm works with an encoding and iterates through a piece of text to find way of representing that text with the fewest number of tokens.
+There are alternative subword tokenizers, like [Unigram tokenizers](https://huggingface.co/docs/transformers/main/en/tokenizer_summary#unigram) but for this article we will focus on BPE as it is the most popular for OpenAI GPT 3.5 and GPT 4 related models.

 The number of tokens is relevant for two reasons: